gorzech/PureMCTS.jl/results/SinglePendulum.md

-# Results for the single pendulum
+# Results for the single inverted pendulum

 ---